How to set up Webpack 5, ES6 with ESLint, PostCSS with Stylelint, CSSNANO and more!

 const _StyleLintPlugin = require('stylelint-webpack-plugin');

-const _ESLintPlugin = require('eslint-webpack-plugin');const MiniCssExtractPlugin = new _MiniCssExtractPlugin({
+const MiniCssExtractPlugin = new _MiniCssExtractPlugin({

 filename: '[name].bundle.css',